Skip to main content

 }

-Additionally, the Mount component takes an optional prop called conditional.
+Additionally, the Mount component takes an optional prop called condition.
 This will default to true.
 When set to false, it will mount its children when when the value contained within the Facet is false.

 tsx